Acetolyne/flowcat/README.md

 ### ABOUT

 Flowcat is a GoLang program that parses the working directory or files of your development project and returns a list of tasks that need to be completed.
-This works by using a regex to parse comments in your code.
+This works by looking thru all the comments in your files recursively and returning any comments that match a specified string.

-As an example if you leave a comment in your code //@todo Create function to sanitize variables flowcat lets you create a list of all the comments you have left in your files about what needs to be done and will return a list of each comment starting with //@todo.Flowcat will parse recursively through a directory you specify.
+As an example if you leave a comment in your code //@todo Create function to sanitize variables flowcat lets you create a list of all the comments you have left in your files about what needs to be done and will return a list of each comment starting with @todo.Flowcat will parse recursively through a directory you specify.

-While //@todo is the default, it can be replaced by any regular expression by specifying it as the -m argument.
+While @todo is the default, it can be replaced by any regular expression by specifying it as the -m argument.
+You can also set a new default for your user by first running flowcat init then editing the file at ~/.flowcat

 Works great in team development environments as well!
 No need to track your outstanding tasks in different software or seperate files.
-With flowcat note the task that needs to be done while you are writing the code.
+With flowcat you can note the task that needs to be done while you are writing the code meaning you don't have to shift focus and come back to your development environment.

 If multiple people are working on a file simply note the name of the person in the comment to assign the task to them and let them use flowcat to match the tasks that belong to them.